pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/README.md

 ## User Notifications
-Email notifications can be configured to be sent to users when an transition takes place.
+Notifications (via email or Pimcore notifications) can be configured to be sent to users when an transition takes place.
 To do this simply specify an array of user(s) or role(s) that you would like to be notified in options section of the transition definition.

-Roles will send an email to every user with that role.
+Roles will send an notification to every user with that role.

 ```yml
 ...